 Young humans can neither experience nor cultivate agency without genuine enfranchisement in the enterprises of the communities in which they’re expected some day to show up as competent participants.
 Our responsibility, as adults raising juvenile humans, is to give them increasing entitlement to make significant choices, register positive and negative feedback, manage consequences, and learn to modulate their behavior adaptively.
-We have to relinquish control of their objectives, directions and timetables so that they can log hours drive their own train.
+We have to relinquish control of their objectives, directions and timetables so that they can log hours driving their own train.
 If we release them into the world without those crucial hours of supervised piloting, they come to adulthood inept.

-When learning communities are obliged to demonstrate efficiency in reaching as many externally-defined milestones as quickly as possible, they must be in command & control mode, in order to fast-track measurable growth.
+When learning communities are obliged to demonstrate efficiency in reaching as many externally-defined milestones as quickly and as competitively as possible, educators must be in perpetual command & control mode to fast-track measurable growth.
 The No Child Left Behind act crystallized this as the era in which great teachers are recognized for their ability to divert learners past potentially imperfect and unpremeditated interactions that are mud on the wheels of progress.

 But these unplanned interactions are precisely the conditions that call for the exercise of the competencies (judgment, focused effort, resourcefulness, reflectiveness, accountability for consequences) that social integration and individual agency are made of.

 The adult promoting young people’s agency is not responsible for plotting the optimal course of rapid advancement (Lay an egg.
 Lay an egg.
 Lay an egg.), but rather for providing generous space for unplanned, non-linear, potentially chaotic processes that require the individual and collaborative exercise of muscles of discernment, judgment, and decision.

-The customer may want more eggs quicker, but the farmer concerned about the quality of his produce knows he must safeguard untouchable, internal “slow cooking” processes with long, patient nurturing … far in advance of any measurable, ready-to-box outputs.
+The customer may want more eggs quicker, but the farmer concerned about the quality of his produce knows he must safeguard untouchable, internal “slow cooking” processes with long, patient nurturing … far in advance of any measurable, ready-to-package outputs.